summerdawn-ai/mcpify/README.md

 - JSON-RPC message handling
 - MCP protocol implementation
 - REST API proxy service
-- STDIO support for process-based communication
+- STDIO server support for process-based communication

-**When to use**: Building custom integrations or need fine-grained control over the MCP implementation.
+**When to use**: Hosting Mcpify as a stdio server, building custom integrations, or needing fine-grained control over the MCP implementation.

 **Summerdawn.Mcpify.AspNetCore (ASP.NET Core Integration)**
 - HTTP endpoint mapping
 - ASP.NET Core middleware
 - Easy integration with existing web apps

-**When to use**: Hosting Mcpify in your ASP.NET Core application (most common scenario).
+**When to use**: Hosting Mcpify as an http server, or integrating into an ASP.NET Core application.

 **Summerdawn.Mcpify.Server (Standalone Server)**
 - Available as a dotnet tool: `dotnet tool install -g Summerdawn.Mcpify.Server`